bdastur/notes/aws/readme.md

 **Sender Policy Framework (SPF)**
 * SPF records are used by mail servers to combat spam
-* It tells a main server what IP addresses are authorized to send an emails from your domain name.
+* It tells a mail server what IP addresses are authorized to send emails from your domain name.
 * Prevents people from spoofing emails from your domain name.

 **Text (TXT)**
 * Used to hold text information
-* Provides the ability to associate some arbitary and unformatted text with a host or other name, such as human readable information about a server, network, data center.
+* Provides the ability to associate some arbitrary and unformatted text with a host or other name, such as human readable information about a server, network, data center.